How to Compute a Moving Sum: The DEW Algorithm Graphically

 How should the start batches fit into this pattern?
 For some implementations of DEW it makes most sense to think of these as simply different kinds of batches---they correspond to single-ended prefix sums rather than double-ended prefix sums after all.
 For other implementations it makes sense to think of the start batches as regular batches with some missing data \footnote{ The missing data would correspond to not-yet-filled memory locations. } and to extend the pattern backwards.
 I.e.,

-So Variant 1 starts the pattern with 'single' and Variant 2 starts with 'double'.
-This is a somewhat arbitrary grouping, and indeed there are implementations of DEW where it is natural to instead group Variant 2 $n$ even with Variant 1, $n$ odd and Variant 1, $n$ even with Variant 2, $n$ odd.
+So Variant 1 starts the pattern with `single' and Variant 2 starts with `double'.
+This is a somewhat arbitrary grouping, and indeed there are implementations of DEW where it is natural to instead group Variant 2, $n$ even with Variant 1, $n$ odd and Variant 1, $n$ even with Variant 2, $n$ odd.
 We can, however, offer two other observations suggesting that our given grouping is more natural, or at least more convenient.
-Firstly that the lengths of the $n$ odd start batches match the lengths of the $n$ odd batches which have double-ended sums starting at two points, and secondly that the Variant 1 increments cumulatively dominate the Variant 2 increments.
+Firstly that with this grouping the lengths of the start batches match the lengths of batch $l$ for all odd $l$ for the same variant (where the start batch is batch 1), and secondly that the Variant 1 increments cumulatively dominate the Variant 2 increments.
 These make statements about the algorithm's complexity less complicated.